ng-merl/gSOAP/soapcpp2/wsdl/README.txt

 You must build the WSDL parser with 'make secure' to build an SSL-enabled version of wsdl2h that can access HTTPS secure sites.

+If you don't have OpenSSL installed, you cannot build an SSL-secure version of wsdl2h.
+In that case we recommend downloading the WSDL and schema files for processing with the non-SSL-enabled wsdl2h tool.

 LICENSE

 The gSOAP WSDL parser 'wsdl2h' and source code are released under the GPL.